-The Victorian Government is trialling a new free service that offers hands-on support to assist Aboriginal health project staff to share their local project evaluations.
-The service is available to Koolin Balit funded agencies, as well as any agency working in Aboriginal health in Victoria.
+Larter supported the Victorian Government to trial a free service that offered hands-on support to assist Aboriginal health project staff to share their local project evaluations.
+The service was available to Koolin Balit funded agencies, as well as any agency working in Aboriginal health in Victoria.

-The six-month service is part of the Evaluation Capacity Building component of Koolin Balit which is supporting agencies to disseminate their local evaluation findings.
-The service provides one-on-one support and mentoring to help project staff identify appropriate communication avenues and then develop appropriate communication products (for example, presentations, abstracts, articles).
+The six-month service was part of the Evaluation Capacity Building component of Koolin Balit which supported agencies to disseminate their local evaluation findings.
+The service provided one-on-one support and mentoring to help project staff identify appropriate communication avenues and then develop appropriate communication products (for example, presentations, abstracts, articles).

 Why evaluate aboriginal health initiatives?